Sitemap

 Figure 3: Comparing the difference in average outcomes before and after the treatment was assigned for the not-apples-to-apples treatment and control groups (with apples-to-apples trends)

-Let’s try to break apart the story in figure 3 step-by-step:
+Let’s try to break apart the story in Figure 3 step-by-step:

 1. The grocery store offered the shopper’s card in September.
 The analyst gathered average monthly spending data for both groups from May to October (i.e., before and after September).